 In the drivers‘ championship Martin and Lunardi also achieve position four with 134 points.

-Despite the fact that ALPINA no longer has a factory team on the starting grid in the GT3 class, there currently remain four BMW ALPINA B6 GT3 on race track with customer teams.
+Since 2013 ALPINA no longer has factory team on the starting grid, but there are some BMW ALPINA B6 GT3 successfully racing with customer teams.